 We posed a strategy using Deepzoom technology from Microsoft to create a digital mosaic movie poster from curated fan images.
 The idea immediately won over our clients.
 Working to a tight timeframe, given the imminent release date, Shoothill took over the project and began production of the campaign.

 At Shoothill we had previous experience in using Deepzoom to generate media.
-In the past, we had discovered that the technology was not intended, however, for large scale images of several thousand components.
-Fortunately, we had experimented with the software and developed our own bespoke modifications, trademarked Megafiche, which when in effect allowed Deepzoom to generate enormous images.
-Using Megafiche for this project meant we were able to aim for a mosaic comprised of 500,000 individual cells, each of which could harbour its own fan contribution.
+In the past, however, we had discovered that the technology was not ideal for large scale images of several thousand components.
+Fortunately, we had experimented with the software and developed our own bespoke modifications, trademarked Megafiche.
+This original Shoothill creation allowed Deepzoom to generate enormous images.
+Thus we were able to aim for a mosaic comprised of 500,000 individual cells, each of which could harbour its own fan contribution.

-The plan was to create this gargantuan Deepzoom mosaic through a web portal, which could be accessed by the Harry Potter fan base, which would then be distributed through various channels in the run up to the premier, promoting the movie in an interactive format.
+The plan was to create this gargantuan Deepzoom mosaic through a web portal, openly accessible to the Harry Potter fan base.
+Then in the run up to the premier, a multichannel campaign would use this to promote the movie in an interactive format.
 Our strategy called for a three-pronged approach, and all told the project proved a complex and involved process.

 Throughout this project, we were handling a great deal of personal data, and so attention had to be paid to the management of this data.
 Our team’s focus was on the security of the system, stress testing to ensure these sensitive details were safeguarded against intrusion, and following completion, this data as to be destroyed.
 We have plenty of experience properly manipulating large and complex sets of data and so we knew we would be well equipped to handle this information delicately.